Special Event Insurance

 Tech companies and startups are known for offering their employees perks, including everything from golf outings to cooking demos.
 However, these outings come with additional risks.

-Special event insurance can cover costs if an employee breaks a leg during a golf tournament and sues your company, or if someone's personal stereo system gets damaged at a beach picnic.
+Special event insurance can cover costs if an employee breaks a leg during a golf tournament and sues your company, or if someone's cell phone gets damaged at a beach picnic.

 Photographers and videographers

-Photographers and videographers who cover the occasional wedding or other event may want to invest in special event insurance.
+Photographers and videographers who provide services for the occasional wedding or other events may want to invest in special event insurance.

 For example, one-day wedding insurance could protect your photography business if someone trips over your equipment and suffers an injury, or if your camera gets damaged at a friend's big day.
 A venue may also specify that you need to carry this coverage.